People Seek Consolation Regarding Their "Am I The Jerk?" Stories

 Another User Comments:

+“Not crazy about saying this to a widower but YTJ.
 Missing a single day on the anniversary of a parent’s death that occurred so early in their lives sounds quite reasonable.
 They clearly and proactively communicated their desire to do so, and it sounds like they had also made arrangements to make up any missed work, here, the exam.

 You may very well prefer that they don’t miss anything major, but it’s not surprising that you completely giving your own preference priority over their feelings about something so emotional was quite hurtful to them.

+Of course, not every reaction to grief can be practically accommodated.
 If the time off were excessive, the thing they were missing was critical and truly not able to be made up, or they didn’t have any regard for arranging a make-up exam, etc, those scenarios might require pushback.
-But here, their plans for grieving and observing their mother’s death were eminently reasonable.” lonedroan

 Another User Comments:

+“YTJ.
 A teenager losing their mother is one of the worst things that could happen to them at that age.
 Just as they’re coming into their own, the person who has provided them guidance, love, security, stability, etc. is suddenly gone.
-Forever.

 In no world is a chemistry test more important than giving your daughters the proper space to grieve the loss of their mother.